Dagon the Fish-God

 The most famous temples of Dagon were at Gaza (Judges 16:21-30) and Ashdod (1 Samuel 5:3,4; 1 Chronicles 10:10).
 The fish-like form was a symbol of fruitfulness, and as such was likely to be adopted by seafaring tribes in the representation of their gods, which is why Rome who ruled the seas easily adopted the mystery religion.

 Search for pictures of the Dagon or Enki priests and you'll find they wore fish costumes with fish head hats similar to today's miter.
-The fish symbol Christians use today is literally one of the ma
+The fish symbol Christians use today is literally one of the many marks of the beast Dagon.

 Cybele was worshipped in Rome and was called the great queen mother goddess.
 Some scholars say the Basilica of Saint Peter actually stands upon the former site of Cybele's main temple.